-Though the Tribute has the same shape as the Escape, it has a different grille, front fascia and headlamps, and unique exterior trim.
+Exterior Though the Tribute has the same shape as the Escape, it has a different grille, front fascia and headlamps, and unique exterior trim.
 It has similar dimensions and comes only as a four-door wagon with a rear liftgate that includes a flip-up window.

 The overall length of 173 inches makes it 4 inches shorter than the Honda CR-V and 8 inches longer than the redesigned Toyota RAV4.

 Interior Five-passenger seating is complemented by a folding rear seat on LX and ES models that expands cargo room from a minimum of 17 cubic feet to 70.
 Leather upholstery and a power drivers seat are standard on the ES, the most expensive model.

 Under the Hood Tribute has the same powertrain choices as Escape.
 The base engine is a 2.0-liter four-cylinder with 130 horsepower, and the optional engine is a 3.0-liter V-6 with 200 hp.
 The four-cylinder comes with only a five-speed manual and the V-6 with only a four-speed automatic.
 Front-wheel drive or a Ford four-wheel-drive system that engages automatically are available.
 Antilock brakes and side-impact airbags for the front seats are optional.